-As discussed in the previous article, the Emotional Body has a digestive system, much similar to the physical body.
+The Emotional Body has a digestive system, much similar to the physical body.
 It just works in the emotional realm.
 There is great value in understanding the dynamics of emotional intake and releasing.

-A basic example would be if someone were to say to me “Leigh, I think these articles are stupid” or if they were to roll their eyes when I tell them what I do.
+A basic example would be if someone were to say to me “Leigh, I think these articles are stupid”.
 In the past, I probably would have been hurt, upset or at least have felt bad.
-Now, I’ve learned I can look at the comment/gesture, evaluate it and then decide what to do with it.
+Now, I’ve learned I can look at the comment, evaluate it and then decide what to do with it.
 This is done before reacting.

 Now, who the person is that made that comment, and the situation under which it was said, plays a large part in deciding whether to take it in or release it and not bring it in (therefore not being hurt by it).
 If this is a stranger, it’s easier to give it no value.
-If other reasons followed the comment or if this is my spiritual teacher, then that will take further work.
+If other reasons followed the comment or if this is my spiritual teacher, then it will take further review.

 The idea, at least in the beginning, is to slow things down to understand all of the elements at play.